core-wg/yang-cbor/draft-turner-cool-problem-latest.md

 Both solutions address most of the ideal solution characteristics as outlined in the previous section, with the major difference situateed in the runtime--vs--compile time complexity and efficiency.
 The first approach is based on unmanaged identifiers (YANG hashes), which require zero compile-time efforts in exchange for decreased runtime efficiency.
 The second approach is based on managed identifiers (SID), which takes the opposite direction, requiring more upfront preparation, aiming at maximal efficiency, deterministic behavior and improved scalability.

 Both solutions converge around the YANG data representation expressed in CBOR, as well as the common comprehension of the problem statement.
-The managed and unmanaged identifier spaces can coexist built on top of common function set.
-The Function set is the specification of CoAP method mapping to NETCONF/RESTCONF functions.
-At the time of writing, there are two distinct function sets (one for managed and one for unmanaged identifiers), but these should ideally merge in a single approach.
+The managed and unmanaged identifier spaces have their specific underlaying function sets.
+A function set is the specification of CoAP method mapping to NETCONF/RESTCONF functions.

 The following drafts are currently available: